mingzheruan/Notebook/Algorithm -- laioffer/Elementary Class.md

-+ Initialization: the new operator is followed by a call to a constructor, which initializes the new object
++ **Initialization**: the new operator is followed by a call to a constructor, which initializes the new object